Best MMA Books That Pack A Punch Reviewed

 Sections of political writing

-- Instructional: These books are generally less about story and more about technique and facts.
+MMA books are generally less about story and more about technique and facts.
 They usually have a large number of diagrams and pictures, and step-by-step instructions to teach you various moves and techniques.
-These would be the kinds of books you would want to read if you were looking expand your skillset.
+These would be the kinds of MMA books you would want to read if you were looking to expand your skillset.

 New York Times Seal of Approval